yli137/ompi_wrapper_for_lulesh/README.md

 Currently doing uffd reg list and compression pair list separately.
 Each list has a "dirty" int to look at.

 Adding compression or adding 100 ms would cause program to halt.
 Need to draw critical path and see why injecting some noise would halt the threads.

+Solving this halt is by flipping one of the uffd or compression thread sequence. uffd -> 1. clear pair 2. clear uffd reg. compression -> 1.
+WP on 2. do compression on pairs

+Lock in Isend is causing some issue.

+Removing lock in Isend has all other ranks (except rank 0) not compressing in time.